A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Conclusion

-Future work can be carried out to investigate the influence of cascading failure data and the network structure on the reconstruction performance.
-While the proposed approach uses the SI epidemic model to simulate cascading failures in infrastructures, future work can explore other types of failure simulation models, such as susceptible-infected-susceptible (SIS), susceptible–infected–recovered (SIR), and their stochastic variants.
-In the last case study we demonstrate that the performance of reconstructing the network topology based on the cascading failure data varies from network to network and heavily relies on the topology of the networks.
-As such, further research can help identify the network topology for which the proposed reconstruction method is best suited.
+Future work can be carried out to thoroughly investigate the influence of cascading failure data, network structure, and network size on the reconstruction accuracy.
+While the proposed approach uses the susceptible–infected (SI) epidemic model to simulate cascading failures in infrastructures, future work can explore more advanced types of failure simulation models (and their stochastic variants) such as susceptible–infected–recovered (SIR).
+As another future direction, one can think of proposing a generalized probabilistic approach to evaluate infrastructure interdependencies in the case of \textit{uncertain} and \textit{time-varying} ICI networks.